alaa-alden/GIT_GITHUB/readme.md

     \\ show all changing but not explain : git log --oneline
 #the seventh tutorial :
-    \\ back or front your update app by : git checkout number-update */or name ex : master/*
+  \\ back or front your update app by :
+    git checkout number-update */or name ex : master/*
+  \\where update of your app :
+    git revert number-update */or name ex : master/*  wq
+  \\remove all update after this   number-update */or name ex : master/* : git reset number-update */or name /* */ --hard/*

+#the eighth tutorial :
+  \\create new branch :
+    git branch name
+    **/or git checkout -b name /**
+  \\show all branch :
+  git branch -a
+  \\ select branch :
+  git checkout name-branch
+  \\ delete branch :
+  git branch -D name